 The pyramid layout is not an accident; while no skill is more important than another, productivity is the foundation.
 Without the ability to show up and execute consistently, you cannot improve your craft or implement marketing plans.
 Thus, if consistent production is proving a problem, it often pays to take a step back and focus specifically on your productivity skills.

 This feeds directly into my 3/3 heuristic: invest three quality hours into your writing business per day for three years gives you a good shot at going full time.
-That’s about 3,000 hours of work on your business, split across the following areas:
+This does not necessarily have to be a daily affair; you could invest eight one day, then zero the next.
+How you arrange these is a matter of personal preference and schedule.
+However you reach the total is of little concern; that’s about 3,000 hours of work on your business, split across the following areas: